 On the surface, bioscience and business may seem like unrelated fields.
 But if the full benefits of science are to be realized, discoveries made at the laboratory bench must be taken to market and made accessible to society at large—a process demanding great skill both scientifically and managerially.
 Given the pace of recent advances in bioscience and biotechnology, never before has the need been so great for decision makers who can understand and advance scientific innovations as well as manage and promote them.
 It is with this in mind that the University of Pennsylvania launched the Vagelos Life Sciences & Management (LSM) program.

 LSM is an undergraduate dual-degree program administered jointly between Penn's College of Arts & Sciences and the Wharton School.
-Each year, the program enrolls approximately 25 exceptional students and offers them the opportunity to pursue an interdisciplinary curriculum combining bioscience and business, leading to the completion of two degrees: a Bachelor of Arts in a life science major, as well as a Bachelor of Science in Economics.
-To ensure that every student learns how to apply their knowledge, the program provides the means for him or her to find two required, paid internships after the sophomore and junior years, one centered in scientific research, the other in business or public policy.
+Each year, the program enrolls approximately 24 exceptional students and offers them the opportunity to pursue an interdisciplinary curriculum combining bioscience and business, leading to the completion of two degrees: a Bachelor of Arts in a life science major, as well as a Bachelor of Science in Economics.
+To ensure that every student learns how to apply their knowledge, the program provides the means for students to find two required, paid internships after the sophomore and junior years, one centered in scientific research, the other in business or public policy.
 Completion of the LSM program provides an ideal starting point for students intent on careers in the life sciences sector, preparing them for the advanced training we anticipate they will later go on to pursue through MD, PhD, MBA, JD, and/or other graduate programs.
-LSM is suited to students with interests in health care; biomedical, agricultural, and environmental research and development; public policy; and the financial and strategic management of life science organizations.
+LSM’s focus is largely on health care, but the skills learned in the program would also apply to work in the environmental or agricultural sectors as well as in biomedicine.
+LSM provides excellent preparation for students interested in research and development; public policy; or the financial and strategic management of, or investment in, life science organizations.

 Our Inspiration & Aspiration